mkceliks/rating_project/README.md

 For starting this project;

-Download or Clone the code to your desktrop.
+Download or Clone the code to your desktop.
 # open the web-interface
 - <pre><code>ng serve --open</code></pre>
 # build the main.go file